xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 Which expands to this manual [here](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#text=VPERM2I128&ig_expand=4962).

-It gives a description `Shuffle 128-bits (composed of integer data) selected by imm8 from a and b, and store the results in dst.` but this is too vague to really understand how this intruction works.
-But the good thing is that we have the details of the instructions defined via a pseudo microcode:
+It gives a description `Shuffle 128-bits (composed of integer data) selected by imm8 from a and b, and store the results in dst.` but this is too vague to help really understand how this intruction works.
+But the good thing is that we have the details of the instructions defined via a pseudo microcode just below the description, and that's super useful to understand such functions! 😎

 ```nasm
 __m256i _mm256_permute2x128_si256 (__m256i a, __m256i b, const int imm8)